tessaada/PRG1-dictionaries/README.md

 ## RUN ⚡

-Run the code in `predict.py` and see if you were right.
+Run the code in `predict1.py` and see if you were right.

 Now try these experiments:

+## INVESTIGATE 🕵️‍♀️

 ```python
 # Experiment 1: Adding new data